mdlopresti/loom-warp/config/README.md

 # NATS Kubernetes Deployment

-This directory contains Kubernetes manifests for deploying NATS with JetStream for the NATS MCP Server.
+This directory contains Kubernetes manifests for deploying NATS with JetStream for Loom Warp.

 ## Prerequisites